 EAP clients that report relationship problems are also reporting lower levels of stress with each passing year.
 Specifically:

-- For clients reporting marital/relationship discord, the proportion that also reported high levels of stress decreased from 45% to 34% over four years. - For clients reporting separation and divorce issues, the proportion that also reported high levels of stress decreased from 53% to 40% over four years. - For clients reporting domestic violence, the proportion that also reported high levels of stress decreased from 69% to 55% over four years.
+- For clients reporting marital/relationship discord, the proportion that also reported high levels of stress decreased from 44% to 38% to 33% over three years. - For clients reporting separation-divorce, the proportion that also reported high levels of stress decreased from 52% to 46% to 40% over three